sakesfar/kernel_module_watcher/README.md

 9. Delete content of `Makefile` and insert there content from `Makefile_yocto.txt`.
 We use slightly different _Makefile_ while building for _Yocto_
 10. Build only kernel module : `bitbake watchpoint`

-> [!WARNING]
-> I've not been able to run on qemu x86.
-The above has been tested only on my PC